 - Know the significance of knowledge, understanding, and skill. - Know how to qualify for the exam. - Know a little about some key concepts: Relation, (R)DBMS, SQL queries, normalization, relational algebra, and know how they fit into this course. - Understand how a subset of a relation R can be obtained using "SELECT ...
-FROM R WHERE". - Be able to start working with Oracle (see exercise sheet for next week).
+FROM R WHERE". - Be able to start working with Oracle (see also today's exercise sheet).